SirRuBick/nvim/README.md

 ### BUGS
 - project is jumping dir for nonsense
 - dadboard ui close should also close dbout and sql query
-- Shortcut of exit terminal mode conflict with lazygit cancel

 ### Plugins to explore
 | Section | Plugins |